-As of March 31, 2024, the two outstanding interest rate swap agreements each had a notional value of \$63.6 million with fixed interest rates of 1.90650% and 1.90900%.
+As of March 31, 2024 June 30, 2024, the two outstanding interest rate swap agreements each had a notional value of \$63.6 62.7 million with fixed interest rates of 1.90650% and 1.90900%.
 Interest payments under the swaps are made monthly on a net settlement basis.
-The Company has not recorded any amounts due to ineffectiveness for the period ended March 31, 2024.
+The Company has not recorded any amounts due to ineffectiveness for the period ended March 31, 2024 June 30, 2024 or year ended December 31, 2023.
 The notional value of each interest rate swap agreement is expected to match the corresponding principal amount of a portion of our borrowings under the 2021 Term Loan.
 The swap agreements mature on March 31, 2025.

 The derivative interest rate swaps are designated and qualify as cash flow hedges.
 Consequently, the change in the estimated fair value of the effective portion of the derivative is recognized in accumulated other comprehensive income ("AOCI") on our consolidated balance sheets and reclassified to interest expense, net, when the underlying transaction has an impact on earnings.
-The Company expects to recognize approximately \$3.7 million of net pre-tax gains from accumulated other comprehensive income as a reduction of interest expense in the next twelve months associated with its interest rate swaps.
+The Company expects to recognize approximately \$3.7 2.9 million of net pre-tax gains from accumulated other comprehensive income as a reduction of interest expense in the next twelve months associated with its interest rate swaps.
 The Company recognizes derivative instruments and hedging activities on a gross basis as either assets or liabilities on the Company's consolidated balance sheets and measures them at fair value.
 Hedge accounting generally provides for the matching of the timing of gain or loss recognition on the hedging instrument with the earnings effect of the hedged forecasted transactions in a cash flow hedge.
 To receive hedge accounting treatment, all hedging relationships are formally documented at the inception of the hedge, and the hedges must be highly effective in offsetting changes to future cash flows on hedged transactions.

-The fair values of the interest rate swaps and their respective locations in our condensed consolidated balance sheets at March 31, 2024 and December 31, 2023 were as follows:
+The fair values of the interest rate swaps and their respective locations in our unaudited condensed consolidated balance sheets at March 31, 2024 June 30, 2024 and December 31, 2023 were as follows:

-(in thousands) Balance Sheet Location March 31, 2024 December 31, 2023 Description Short-term derivative asset Prepaid expenses and other assets \$ 3,694 \$ 3,426 Long-term derivative asset Other assets - 509
+(in thousands) Balance Sheet Location March 31, 2024 December 31, 2023 Balance Sheet Location June 30, 2024 December 31, 2023 Description Prepaid expenses and other assets \$ 3,694 \$ 3,426 Prepaid expenses and other assets \$ 2,884 \$ 3,426 Short-term derivative asset Prepaid expenses and other assets \$ 3,694 \$ 3,426 Prepaid expenses and other assets \$ 2,884 \$ 3,426 Long-term derivative asset Other assets - 509 Other assets - 509